 The Quick Check Assessments differentiate between learners who have learning issues which might relate to dyslexia or general literacy problems and those who don’t appear to have general learning problems.

-Due for launch in September 2018, a Dyscalculia Screener is being added to our Quick Check Assessments.
-The screener comprises 20 self-assessment questions and the results will indicate if a student has:
+A Dyscalculia Indicator has been added to our Quick Check Assessments.
+The Indicator comprises 20 self-assessment questions and the results will indicate if a student has:

 - little to no indicators of dyscalculia;